About us

 We are Dorit Grunewald - Schmidt and Steffen Schmidt.

-During her studies Dorit got to know a game, which was played in the north of Europe and also in our regions from the age of 4.
+During her studies Dorit got to know a game, which was played in the north of Europe and also in our regions from the 4. century.
 On his trip to Lapland Carl von Liné saw this game and wrote down the rules.
 This way the wonderful game could be preserved.
 This game "Hnefatafl" was the first one Dorit made for herself.
 It was given away, the next one was made and given away again.
 At some point the idea arose to offer this "Hnefatafl" to a larger circle of interested people.
 So several of them were made.
 To open a business with only one game?
 That is not possible.
 So other historical board games were added.
 So followed the mill known to us, the chess game and a game of the ancient Egyptians, the Senet game, which was played as early as 2700 BC.
 This game was found in Tutankhamun's tomb as a burial gift in different versions.
 So we can now offer about 30 games from many times and countries.

 In 2008 Steffen became aware of the business and now turned his hobby into his profession.
 When Dorit finished her studies with a diploma in 2013 she retired from the business to turn to her passion, biology.
 Since then, Steffen has been taking care of the business.